entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 ## Characters add by xian for *Yangfanyu*
 92. Median doral spine constitution: only by anterior median dorsal plate (0); by anterior and posterior median dorsal plates (1).
-> This character is scored contingently on the state of Character 52 (present (1)).
+> This character is scored contingently on the presence of dorsal median spine of trunk shield (Character 52 herein).
 The taxa without the median dorsal spine is coded as - (logical impossibility).

 > - The coding of *Huizelepis* is 0. **check**
 > - The coding of *Zhujielepis* is -.